-In order to be eligible to utilize the Credentials Bank, the individual must be a psychology trainee or possess a graduate degree in psychology.
-E. Passport, IPC, CPQ and PLUS applicants automatically have a Credentials Bank account opened without any further application process.
+To be eligible to utilize the Credentials Bank, the individual must be a psychology trainee or possess a graduate degree in psychology.
+E.Passport, IPC, CPQ, and PLUS applicants automatically have a Credentials Bank account opened without any further application process.